Pelmexaxa/simple-job-scheduler/readme.en.md

 - SQLite for jobs and execution history; automatic purge of old log rows.
 - Server logs to stdout and rotating log files.
 - UI and server message localization (`ru` / `en`).
-- Web UI on Vue 3 and Tailwind: all assets live in `web/`; no external Node.js required.
+- Web UI on Vue 3 and Tailwind: all assets live in `web/`; no required Node.js.
 - Server-side job field validation (only enabled sections are checked).

 ## Requirements